Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

 Within this section a link brings the user to a third party and searched for additional dates.

 <img src="https://github.com/asdub/yellow-lemon-MP1/blob/master/readme/screenshots/get-in-touch-screenshot.png" width="350" alt="Private Events">
-The ability to enquiry about private events is also available via the contact form on the 'Get in Touch' page.
+The ability to make an enquiry about private events is also available via the contact form on the 'Get in Touch' page.

 **3. I want to keep to to date on band news.**